nrgsghanei2001/Information_Retrieval_Systems/readme.txt

-In this repositiory, I have implemented 5 different mini-projects related to different subjects and methods in an Information Retrieval System.
+In this repository, I have implemented 5 different mini-projects related to different subjects and methods in an Information Retrieval System.

 ### Inverted Index, Positional Index, Boolean Queries, and Proximity Queries